cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/1.base/icon-box.md

 title: Rounded:full
 demo: '#examples/iconbox/full-sizes.vue'
 ---
 Icon boxes can have different sizes and radius factors.
-Use the `rounded` prop to change the radiusp of the box.
+Use the `rounded` prop to change the radius of the box.
 You can also use the `size` prop to change the size of the box.
 ::

 ::doc-component-demo